linux-system-roles/selinux/README.md

 [selinux](https://docs.ansible.com/ansible/latest/collections/ansible/posix/selinux_module.html#ansible-collections-ansible-posix-selinux-module)
 module to manage the SELinux mode and policy.

+**NOTE:** On EL 8 and later, the role will use the `update_kernel_param: true` of the `selinux` module to update the kernel command line in order to ensure the selinux state update is applied and persistent upon reboot.

 ### selinux_booleans

 Manage the state of SELinux booleans.
 This is a `list` of `dict`, where each